appbaseio/Docs/content/docs/reactivesearch/ui-builder/how-to/connect-search-ui-with-elasticsearch.md

 ## Overview

-The How-to guide enumerates steps to create a search UI using your Elasticsearch cluster.
+This how-to guide enumerates steps to create a search UI using your Elasticsearch cluster.

 <iframe src="https://scribehow.com/embed/Connecting_the_search_UI_to_Elasticsearch__qmxLBZk6TAarxuNwWDK9IA" width="640" height="640" allowfullscreen frameborder="0"></iframe>